 sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y -

-Install Git, which we’ll use to fetch the software in the next steps
+Install Git, which is required to fetch the software in the next steps:

 sudo apt install git